posthtml/posthtml-expressions/README.md

 ### Expressions

-You are not limited to just directly rendering local variables either, you can include any type of javascript expressionsression and it will be evaluated, with the result rendered.
+You are not limited to just directly rendering local variables either, you can include any type of javascript expressions and it will be evaluated, with the result rendered.
 For example:

 ```html
 <p class="{{ env === 'production' ? 'active' : 'hidden' }}">in production!</p>
 ```

-With this in mind, it is strongly recommended to limit the number and complexity of expressionsressions that are run directly in your template.
+With this in mind, it is strongly recommended to limit the number and complexity of expressions that are run directly in your template.
 You can always move the logic back to your config file and provide a function to the locals object for a smoother and easier result.
 For example:

 ```js
 locals: {